Skip site navigation (1)Skip section navigation (2)

 EV_ERROR See "RETURN VALUES" below.

-the udata value presently associated.
+viously registered with the event.
 This is especially

-useful with NOTE_TRIGGER or flags like EV_ENABLE.
-This
+useful with NOTE_TRIGGER or EV_ENABLE.
+This flag may not

 The predefined system filters are listed below.
 Arguments may be